Ross-Byrne/Go-Project/README.md

 We deployed and tested the project on both Linux and Windows.

 ###Azure
-We deployed and tested the project on ubuntu server 16.04 LTS.
+We deployed and tested the project on Ubuntu server 16.04 LTS.

 #Project Management
-We used slack (https://slack.com/is) for managing our team communications and we used Github for managing our source control and issue tracking.
+We used slack (https://slack.com/is) for managing our team communications and we used GitHub for managing our source control and issue tracking.